 The player to the dealer's left bids first.
 Each player must bid; no one may pass.
 Legal bids range from 0 to the number of cards dealt for that round.
-EXAMPLE: If four cards are dealt, legal bids range from 0 to 4.
+For example, if four cards are dealt, legal bids range from 0 to 4.

 Players are bidding on the number of tricks they think they'll win in that hand.

-The player to the dealer’s left plays first ("leads").
+The player to the dealer’s left plays first, or "leads."
 Play continues clockwise.
-Each player must follow suit (i.e. play the same suit that was led) if possible.
+Each player must follow suit (i.e. play the same suit that was led), if possible.

 Generally, each trick is won by the player who played the highest rank in the suit led.
 However, if the suit led was not trump, and one or more players played a trump card, then the trick is won by the player who played the highest rank of trump.